 Fixed income investments include government securities such as Treasury securities, bank loans, US corporate bonds, foreign securities such as dollar denominated and non-dollar denominated issues of non-US governments and private corporations, plus units of commingled fixed income funds of both US and foreign securities.
 Equity securities consist of individual shares of equity securities plus units of commingled stock funds of both US and foreign entities.
-The stated market value of investments in publicly traded fixed income and equity securities is based on published market prices or quotations from major investment dealers as provided by JPMorgan, utilizing vendor supplied pricing.
+The stated fair value of investments in publicly traded fixed income and equity securities is based on published market prices or quotations from major investment dealers as provided by JPMorgan, utilizing vendor supplied pricing.
 Vendor supplied pricing data for equity securities is based upon the daily closing price from the primary exchange of each security while vendor supplied pricing data for fixed income securities is based upon a combination of market maker quotes, recent trade activity, and observed cash flows.
 Securities traded on an international exchange are valued at the last reported sales price as of year-end at exchange rates as of year-end.
 The fair value of non-publicly traded commingled fixed income funds and commingled stock funds is based on their respective net asset value (NAV) as reported by the investment manager.

 Real assets consist of privately held real estate, infrastructure, timberland, and farmland investments.
-Real estate is held in separate accounts, limited partnerships, joint ventures, and commingled funds, and as debt investments in the form of notes receivable.
+Real estate is held in separate accounts, limited partnerships, joint ventures and as debt investments in the form of notes receivable.
 Infrastructure, timberland, and farmland are held in separate accounts, limited partnerships, and joint ventures.
 Real estate, timberland and farmland are generally subject to independent third-party appraisals performed in accordance with the Uniform Standards of Professional Appraisal Practice on a periodic basis, every three years at minimum, as well as annual financial statement audits.
 Infrastructure funds are valued based on audited NAV reported by the manager, which is based on internal manager valuation or independent appraisal at the discretion of the manager.
 Interests in joint ventures, limited partnerships and notes receivable are valued at the dollar value reported by the general partner or investment manager, as applicable.
-DPFP staff manages one real estate investment internally and the real estate holdings of such ventures are subject to independent third-party appraisals on a periodic basis, every three years at minimum.
-Internally managed investments are valued at their net equity on a fair value basis.
-Externally managed partnerships, joint venture, commingled funds, and separate accounts are valued at the NAV provided by the investment or fund manager, as applicable.
+DPFP staff manages one real estate investment internally that is in the process of being closed out.
+This internally managed investment is valued at its net equity on a fair value basis.
+Externally managed partnerships, joint venture and separate accounts are valued at the NAV provided by the investment or fund manager, as applicable.
 The investment or fund manager on a continuous basis values the underlying investment holdings.